SEMICONDUCTOR TECHNOLOGY Moore's Law in 2023: What’s the status quo?

 The debate of whether Moore’s Law is “dying” (or already “dead”) has been going on for years.
 It has been discussed by pretty much everyone.
 But before we can give an aswer to that, let's first clarify the meaning of Moore's Law.

 What is Moore's Law?

-Moore's Law stems from the observation of Gordon Moore, co-founder and chairman emeritus of Intel, made in 1965.
+Moore's Law stems from the observation of Gordon Moore (1929-2023), co-founder of Intel, made in 1965.
 At the time, he said that the number of transistors in a dense integrated circuit had doubled roughly every year and would continue to do so for the next 10 years.
 In 1975, he revised his observation to say that this would occur every two years indefinitely.

 Moore’s observation became the driving force behind the semiconductor technology revolution that led to the proliferation of computers and other electronic devices.